-Statement Description Tags acl Assigns a symbolic name to an address match list. server algorithm Defines the algorithm to be used in a key clause. security all-per-second Limits UDP responses of all kinds. query allow-new-zones Controls the ability to add zones at runtime via rndc addzone. zone, server allow-notify Defines an address_match_list that is allowed to send NOTIFY messages for the zone, in addition to addresses defined in the primaries option for the zone. transfer allow-query Specifies which hosts (an IP address list) are allowed to send queries to this resolver. query

-Statement Description Tags allow-query-cache Specifies which hosts (an IP address list) can access this server's cache and thus effectively controls recursion. query allow-query-cache-on Specifies which hosts (an IP address list) can access this server's cache.
+Statement Description Tags acl Assigns a symbolic name to an address match list. server algorithm Defines the algorithm to be used in a key clause. security all-per-second Limits UDP responses of all kinds. query allow-new-zones Controls the ability to add zones at runtime via rndc addzone. zone, server allow-notify Defines an addaress_match_list that is allowed to send NOTIFY messages for the zone, in addition to addresses defined in the primaries option for the zone. transfer allow-query Specifies which hosts (an IP address list) are allowed to send queries to this resolver. query allow-query-cache Specifies which hosts (an IP address list) can access this server's cache and thus effectively controls recursion. query allow-query-cache-on Specifies which hosts (an IP address list) can access this server's cache.
 Used on servers with multiple interfaces. query allow-query-on Specifies which local addresses (an IP address list) are allowed to send queries to this resolver.
-Used in multi-homed configurations. query allow-recursion Defines an addaress_match_list of clients that are allowed to perform recursive queries. query allow-recursion-on Specifies which local addresses can accept recursive queries. server, query allow-transfer Defines an addaress_match_list of hosts that are allowed to transfer the zone information from this server. transfer allow-update Defines an addaress_match_list of hosts that are allowed to submit dynamic updates for primary zones. transfer allow-update-forwarding Defines an addaress_match_list of hosts that are allowed to submit dynamic updates to a secondary server for transmission to a primary. transfer also-notify Defines one or more hosts that are sent NOTIFY messages when zone changes occur. transfer - continues on next page
+Used in multi-homed configurations. query allow-recursion Defines an addaress_match_list of clients that are allowed to perform recursive queries. query

+Statement Description Tags allow-recursion-on Description query, server and recursion on Specifies which local addresses can accept recursive queries. query, server allow-transfer Defines an addaress_match_list of hosts that are allowed to transfer the zone information from this server. transfer allow-update Defines an ad- dress_match_list of hosts that are allowed to submit dynamic updates for primary zones. transfer allow-update-forwarding Defines an addaress_match_list of hosts that are allowed to submit dynamic updates to a secondary server for transmission to a primary. transfer also-notify Defines one or more hosts that are sent NOTIFY messages when zone changes occur. transfer alt-transfer-source Defines alternate local IPv4 address(es) to be used by the server for inbound zone transfers, if the address(es) defined by transfer-source fail and use-alt-transfer-source is enabled. transfer alt-transfer-source-v6 Defines alternate local IPv6 address(es) to be used by the server for inbound zone transfers. transfer answer-cookie Controls whether COOKIE EDNS replies are sent in response to client queries. query attach-cache Allows multiple views to share a single cache database. view continues on next page

-Statement Description ge Tags alt-transfer-source 200011911011 transfer uu-nunsjer-source Defines alternate local IPv4 address(es) to be used by the server for inbound zone transfers, if the address(es) defined by transfer-source fail and use-alt-transfer-source is enabled. transier alt-transfer-source-v6 Defines alternate local IPv6 address(es) to be used by the server for inbound zone transfers. transfer answer-cookie Controls whether COOKIE EDNS replies are sent in response to client queries. query attach-cache Allows multiple views to share a single cache database. view auth-nxdomain Controls whether BIND, acting as a resolver, provides authoritative NX-DOMAIN (domain does not exist) answers. query auto-dnssec Permits varying levels of automatic DNSSEC key management. dnssec automatic-interface-scan Controls the automatic rescanning of network interfaces when addresses are added or removed. server avoid-v4-udp-ports Specifies the range(s) of ports to be excluded from use as sources for UDP/IPv4 messages. query avoid-v6-udp-ports Specifies the range(s) of ports to be excluded from use as sources for UDP/IPv6 messages. query
+Statement Description Tags auth-nxdomain Controls whether BIND, acting as a resolver, provides authoritative NX-DOMAIN (domain does not exist) answers. query auto-dnssec Permits varying levels of automatic DNSSEC key management. dnssec automatic-interface-scan Controls the automatic rescanning of network interfaces when addresses are added or removed. server avoid-v4-udp-ports Specifies the range(s) of ports to be excluded from use as sources for UDP/IPv4 messages. query avoid-v6-udp-ports Specifies the range(s) of ports to be excluded from use as sources for UDP/IPv6 messages. query bindkeys-file Specifies the pathname of a file to override the built-in trusted keys provided by named. dnssec blackhole Defines an addaress_match_list of hosts to ignore.
+The server will neither respond to queries from nor send queries to these addresses. query bogus Allows a remote server to be ignored. server break-dnssec Enables dns64 synthesis even if the validated result would cause a DNSSEC validation failure. query buffered Controls flushing of log messages. logging